 While Redshift is rendering, it generates some aditional images ("buffers") which are essential to the denoising process.
 These buffers are normally hidden from Redshift's Render View but if you check "Show additional buffers in RenderView", those buffers will appear in the Render View's AOV list and will be previewable.
 This can be sometimes useful when diagnosing denoising.

-As mentioned above, OptiX is a very fast denoiser however, even with its speed, it can still "steal away" considerable amounts of render time.
+As mentioned above, OptiX is a very fast denoiser however, even with its speed, it can still "steal away" a percentage of the frame's total render time.
 That's especially true when rendering large-resolution images in bucket rendering because Redshift denoises the entire frame after each bucket.
-For this reason, Redshift contains a couple of "denoise overhead" settings for bucket and progressive rendering.
+For this reason, Redshift supports a "denoise overhead" setting for bucket and progressive rendering.
 These settings control how often OptiX is executed.
 A setting of 10 means "execute OptiX as often as needed but ensure that it doesn't take more than 10% of the entire frame time".
 A setting of 100 means "execute it after every single pass (in progress) or bucket (in bucket rendering)".
 A setting of zero tells Redshift that it should only OptiX-denoise only once at the end of the render.

 The benefit of lower "overhead" settings is that OptiX processing will take less time.
-The drawback is that, because OptiX only gets executed even N passes (in progressive mode) or N buckets (in bucket rendering), you might notice some "visual lag".
-That's the reason why Redshift detaulted bucket overhead to 10% (where lag matters less and rendering performance more) and 100% for progressive rendering (where the opposite is true).
+The drawback is that, because OptiX only gets executed even few passes (in progressive mode) or every few buckets (in bucket rendering), some "visual lag" might be noticeable.
+That's the main reason why Redshift detaults denoise overhead to 10% for bucket rendering (where lag matters less and rendering performance more) and 100% for progressive rendering (where the opposite is true).

 After the frame has rendered and OptiX has denoised it, you can toggle it on or off (to better see its effect) in the Render View by pressing the Render View.button of the